Consort Cooperative 2011

 Designed for pre-professional and professional viol players, the Consort Cooperative provides an intensive week of viol playing within highly accomplished peer consorts.
 CC participants hone their directing skills as well as explore both classic and unusual consort repertoire.
 The goals of the program are not rooted solely in preparing for a small concert at the end of the week; but rather more importantly, provide the opportunity to focus intensely on a select body of pieces (chosen by the participants), and give the chance to delve deeply into the music, at the highest technical level, in the spirit of discovery, flexibility and collaboration.

-—a potential body of students, workshop attendees, and concert audiences.
-The 2010 Consort Coop program
+large—a potential body of students, workshop attendees, and concert audiences.

 The CC program runs concurrently with the rest of Conclave, and its daily schedule is similarly organized into four 75-minute periods: two in the morning and two after lunch.
 The CC participants choose the music to be worked on and coach it from within.
 Well in advance of Conclave, each participant is asked to propose specific consort pieces/projects that they would personally like to prepare as a director/player.
-Using this information, the CC coordinator compiles a master list and schedule, which allots 2 periods on consecutive days for work on each piece.
+Using this information, the CC coordinator compiles a master list and schedule, in which ideally each member will coach two pieces; one will have 2 periods allotted for rehearsal on consecutive days for a more in-depth experience (and for possible performance); the other will recieve one period of rehearsal, for a looser, more exploratory experience.
 When not directing his or her own project, each participant will be playing in someone else's ensemble.

 The personnel and instrumentation for each ensemble are varied over the course of each day, so that all participants have the opportunity to get to know each other and work together over the course of the week.
-Fourth period each day is set aside for coaching ad hoc consorts, informal playing with other Conclave attendees, rehearsing for the CC mini-concert (Friday afternoon, before dinner), individual practicing or just plain relaxing and socializing.
+Fourth period each day you are encouraged to coach ad hoc consorts – this is your chance to hone your teaching skills and network with other Conclave attendees – but there is also time for informal playing, rehearsing for the CC mini-concert (Friday afternoon, before dinner), individual practicing or just plain relaxing and socializing.